kumaresra/solidity-cheatsheet/README.md

 Solidity cheatsheet is available in [solidity-cheatsheet](/README.md).

 ## Tips & Tricks
-- Ethereum will be updated very frequently until a stable build.
-So expect new best practices and security consideration every now and then.
-- Your code will have bugs and be prepared to handle those.
+- Keep the contract simple and Modularize
+- Ensure exception handling is high quality to reduce code bugs.
 Use techniques such as pausing the contract and limiting usage.
-- Keep your contract simple and Modularize.
-- Make use of libraries so that you can reuse and update code.
+- Reuse code - use libraries &
 - Try to use already available tools and libraries and update them frquently.
 - Never try to store and implement everything in solidity.
 Use it where decentralization is needed.